 He also advises and represents clients on EU law matters, especially on internal market, public procurement, concession agreements and structural funds rules.

-Luís also has experience in cases before European and Portuguese Courts and the European Court of Human Rights.
+Luís do Nascimento Ferreira also has significant experience in cases before European and Portuguese Courts and the European Court of Human Rights.